Why a Boring Date Night is Better Than No Date Night

 Me and mine strolling through a flea market last Saturday!

 As you can see, these are not fancy date night ideas.
 They are regular fare.
 Anyone can curve out time to do one or two.
-Your marriage is depending on it.
+The freshness of your marriage may be depending on it!

 Your turn – Can you think of other not-so-fancy date ideas to add to the list?
 How do you keep dating each other when life gets busy?
 Lets chat in Comments!